 Quality cold emailing is a skill to be learned.
 It cannot be learned overnight.
 It takes months and years to learn how to write and send cold emails that work.
 And the learning never stops, really.
 It’s a process of constant improvement.
 And during the process, you constantly look for guidance, inspiration, and advice based on experience.
 Below, I’m sharing with you my list of 10 cold emailing resources including books, ebooks, blogs, and a YouTube channel that are helping me in my learning process.

 Here’s some good news for the Woodpecker users who work on Gmail.
-We’ve just launched the first version of the Woodpecker Chrome Extension which will allow you to get some notifications from Woodpecker directly in your Gmail inbox.
+We’ve just launched an improved version of the Woodpecker Chrome Extension.
+It lets you manage your Woodpecker campaigns directly in Gmail.
 But that’s just a start.
-Keep reading to learn more about how you can get access to the first version, how it can help you in everyday work, and how you can help us develop the extension.
+Keep reading to learn more about why it is worth it to install it.
+Let’s get started.

 Lately, we’re getting lots of questions about GDPR (General Data Protection Regulation).
 This seems like a topic that still needs some clarification.
 That’s why here we’ve put together a GDPR FAQ – a list of frequently asked questions about the regulation along with our answers.
 Hope you’ll find here some useful clues and practical tips about processing data and managing your email campaigns according to the GDPR principles.